 - Missionary donors are permitted by the Christian Health Service Corps.
 Missionaries may donate to CHSC projects coordinated by other missionaries, or in support of the CHSC program in which they are involved directly.
 However, the same standards apply as for all designated funds.
 CHSC retains sole ownership, direction and control of all funds donated.

-- Any and all funds received by CHSC and receipted for tax CHSC exempt purposes cannot be moved to other mission agencies or paid as compensation to missionary workers that leave their CHSC positions.
+- Any and all funds received by CHSC and receipted for tax CHSC exempt purposes cannot be: returned to the donor, moved to other mission agencies or paid as compensation to missionary workers that leave their CHSC positions.
 Most CHSC missionaries leaving the mission field qualify for three months compensation after leaving their assignment, and reimbursement of expenses related to relocation home.
+Disposition of funds left in ministry accounts at the end of a staff members service is soley the discretion of the CHSC board of directors.